Halo® Laser

 During your treatment, we use a special handpiece to direct the various hybrid laser wavelengths into your skin.
 As the energy is administered, the device is constantly working to measure and control the temperature of your skin for unmatched safety, comfort, and precision.

-Meet Lori
+Meet Lori and Pam,

 Meet The Staff